-The Registration Lottery occurs during the first five minutes of the start of the registration.
-During this five minute interval, all registered players are deemed to be 'in' the lottery.
-Once the five-minute lottery is over the registrants are randomly ranked from 1 to x.
+The Registration Lottery occurs during the first two hours of the start of the registration.
+During this interval, all registered players are deemed to be 'in' the lottery.
+Once the two-hour lottery is over the registrants are randomly ranked from 1 to x.
 The first person will have first challenge-priority, the second person second challenge-priority, etc. It is possible that there are more people in the lottery than there are spots available in the event.
 In this instance the top y people ranked in the lottery will be registered for the event, where y are the number of open spots remaining.

 I'm a professional golfer: can I join?